Nichelle Lewis

-Nichelle Lewis is an American actress and singer.
-She is best known for her breakthrough lead role as Dorothy in the Broadway revival of The Wiz.
+Nichelle Lewis (born June 17, 1999) is an American actress and singer.
+She is best known for her breakthrough lead role as Dorothy in the Broadway revival of The Wiz as well as her Tony Award-nominated performance as Sarah in the 2025 revival of Ragtime.

 Early life

-Nichelle Lewis grew up in Chesterfield County, Virginia, U.S. She graduated from Manchester High School in 2017.
-Her early experience included participation in her high school show choir which led to trips to New York City and helped draw the attention of theatrical professionals.
+Nichelle Lewis was born in Midlothian, Virginia, U.S. As a child, she participated in her high school show choir, Capital Swing & Touch Of Swing, and visited New York City often.
+After graduating from Manchester High School in 2017, she attended Molloy University, where she earned her Bachelor of Fine Arts in Musical Theatre, graduating in 2021.

 Career

 Lewis began her professional theatre career in regional and touring productions.
 She has appeared in the national tour of Hairspray (as Dynamite/Cindy Watkins), Little Shop of Horrors (as Chiffon/Crystal), Bare: A Pop Opera (as Ivy), and a new musical titled Labelless.

 In 2023, Lewis was announced as the lead in the Broadway revival of The Wiz, marking her Broadway debut.
 Her performance received media attention for its energy, vocal power, and emotional warmth, earning her recognition as one of Broadway's most promising new talents.
-In October 2024, she was cast as Sarah in the revival of Ragtime.
+In October 2024, she was cast as Sarah in the New York City Center revival of Ragtime.
+The production transferred to Broadway in 2025, and Lewis was nominated for a Tony Award.